COMP 303- COMPUTER ARCHITECTURE

 Microcomputer fundamentals including architecture and operation of a typical microprocessor; bus organization; instruction set; addressing modes; analysis of clocks and timing; interrupt handling; memory (RAM and ROM); DMA, serial and parallel input/output; assembly language programming.

-COMP 319A- MOBILE DEVICE PROGRAMMING-ANDR
+COMP 319A- MOBILE DEVICE PROGRAMMING-ANDROID

 Credits:3